iagor1/systemd_template/readme.md

 the machine only need to be up
 - systemd can have service or both (service and timer)
 - the service will point to the file you want to execute, the timer will set the time you want to execute
+## What is systemd ?
+- Basicaly it is a single daemon that performs complete process management, from startup to shutdown.
+They manage tasks and timers, systemd uses services to execute a task and timers to schedule the executions, this resource is very powerfull, you can customize to perfom a task on boot per example.
 ## Before creating
 - first of all systemds are located in the path in linux